rudifa/ios-gameofchats/README.md

 ### EP 13 - How to Create Chat Bubbles using Constraints

 Adds the bubbleView to the ChatMessageCell and adjusts its size to the message text.
+At this stage, messages from both chat partners appear in blue bubbles.

 ### Ep 14 - Gray Chat Bubbles and Main Messages Bug Fix